Multi-agent contract design with a budget: Model

 Hence, we focus on the more interesting case where the principal's budget is small.
 In particular, we assume that the principal's budget is small enough that it could not induce even one of the agents to succeed with probability $1$.

 \begin{assumption} The principal's budget $B<\min\{c_1'(1), c_2'(1), \dots, c_n'(1)\}$. \end{assumption}

 Assumption~\ref{ass:small-budget} ensures that in equilibrium, no agent chooses $p_i = 1$.
-As we discuss later, our results extend to situations with a larger budget as long as we restrict attention to equilibria that are interior.
+We note that our results extend to situations with a larger budget as long as we restrict attention to equilibria that are interior.

-For convenience, we further normalize the budget to $B = 1$.
-Note that this is without loss of generality, since for any contract $f\in \F$, the game with budget $B$ and costs $c_i$ is strategically equivalent to the game with budget $1$ and costs $\frac{1}{B} \cdot c_i$.